 1. Administrative hearing.
 An administrative hearing is conducted by the

-Director of Student Conduct who has not been previously involved in the accused graduate student’s conduct process.
+Director of Student Conduct or a designee who has not been previously involved in the accused graduate student’s conduct process.
 The administrator will hear information presented by any parties and render a decision and sanctions if appropriate.
 A graduate student may appeal the decision of the administrator to the Vice President for Student Affairs.

 2. Graduate Hearing Panel hearing.
 The Graduate Hearing Panel is comprised of five members, including a graduate faculty member serving as chair.
 The Graduate Hearing Panel members include the faculty chair, two faculty or staff voting members, and two graduate student voting members.
 Faculty members must have either taught a graduate course or served as a